initia-labs/cosmos-sdk/docs/architecture/adr-006-secret-store-replacement.md

 This is not desirable for a number of reasons.
 Perhaps the biggest reason is insufficient security protection of key material and metadata.
 Leaking the plain text allows an attacker to surveil what keys a given computer controls via a number of techniques, like compromised dependencies without any privilege execution.
 This could be followed by a more targeted attack on a particular user/computer.

-All modern desktop computers OS (Ubuntu, Debian, MacOS, Windows) provide a built-in secret store that is designed to allow applications to store information that is isolated from all other applications and requires passphrase entry to access the data.
+All modern desktop computers OS (Linux, Ubuntu, Debian, MacOS, Windows) provide a built-in secret store that is designed to allow applications to store information that is isolated from all other applications and requires passphrase entry to access the data.

 We are seeking solution that provides a common abstraction layer to the many different backends and reasonable fallback for minimal platforms that don’t provide a native secret store.